How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 Public Domain, https://commons.wikimedia.org/w/index.php?curid=18269007

 Because of their gradual inclusion in the written record, we now know some details about the lives of queer early moderners.
 In London, they gathered in particular neighbourhoods and houses, often located in “red-light” districts or near performance venues like Whitefriars or Paris Garden.
-From the 1700s, we have eye-witness accounts of clandestine competitive drag balls and gender-bending spectacles held in the so-called “Molly Houses” where queer men gathered.
+From the 1700s, we have eye-witness accounts of clandestine competitive drag balls and gender-bending spectacles held in the so-called “Molly Houses” where queer men and AMAB people gathered.

 Combining the medieval Lingua Franca with the underground dialect known as Thieves’ Cant, early modern queer people even developed their own complex language, Polari, as a way of communicating between each other without being understood by outsiders.
 Polari had such staying power that it is still spoken by some even today.